 Since its founding in 1929, Fenn has valued teaching boys who have a range of learning styles.
 We understand that how a boy presents during his years at Fenn may not be how he performs in high school or college because significant cognitive development occurs during grades four through nine.

 Many boys engage more enthusiastically in the academic program at Fenn because our teachers believe that students benefit from hands-on and project-based learning along with more traditional educational approaches.
-Fenn students have opportunities to publish their writing, invent and build items in our makerspace, act, sing, or play an instrument, compose music on a computer, produce a video, paint, draw, and sculpt, and demonstrate their knowledge to the larger Fenn community through a variety of public speaking opportunities.
+Fenn students have opportunities to publish their writing, invent and build items in our Stone Family Innovation Lab, act, sing, or play an instrument, compose music on a computer, produce a video, paint, draw, and sculpt, and demonstrate their knowledge to the larger Fenn community through a variety of public speaking opportunities.

 “The support I received at Fenn was life changing.
 My Lower School teacher created the resilience, work ethic, and confidence that has come to define my academic career.”
 Fenn Alumnus and Analytical Math Business Major at Wake Forest University

 Our Director of Learning Support Services works closely with parents, faculty, and students.
-Therefore, when a boy is identified as having a learning issue, she is well positioned to work with his teachers and parents to develop a plan that supports his individual needs while fostering his self-advocacy and independence.
+Therefore, when a boy is identified as having a learning issue, the Director is well positioned to work with the teachers and parents to develop a plan that supports the student's individual needs while fostering his self-advocacy and independence.

 Fenn offers the following levels of support:

-In regard to the additional levels of support at Fenn, our primary level is the ease of accessibility to teachers.
-There are various times during our schedule which allows for students to seek additional help from their classroom teachers (daily help and work period in middle school and study halls and twice weekly academic study sessions proctored by the students’ advisors).
-Furthermore, there is a math extra help room available to Middle School students during help and work and, in the Upper School, specialized study halls staffed by English and math faculty members.
+With regard to the additional levels of support at Fenn, our primary level is the ease of accessibility to teachers.
+There are various times during our schedule that allow students to seek additional help from their classroom teachers (e.g. daily "help and work" period in middle school and study halls and twice weekly academic study sessions proctored by the students’ advisors).
+Furthermore, there is a math extra help room available to middle school students during "help and work" and, in the Upper School, specialized study halls staffed by English and math faculty members.
 Boys practice our motto of Sua Sponte (“in your hands”) by identifying their own needs for support by seeking out these opportunities.

 Throughout a boy’s years at Fenn, he is exposed to various types of technology that further support individual learning styles and many executive functions skills such as time management and organization.
 Fourth and fifth grade students have access to laptops and iPads, while sixth through ninth grade students have iPads.
 Boys are also encouraged to use audiobooks, e-books, and the dictation ability of the iPad to supplement their learning.
 Fenn uses a Learning Management System (LMS) where homework is posted for all classes and teachers may customize class pages with additional resources and information.